fibo/trunx/README.md

 ### Create a custom component

-Suppose you want to create your custom button that is always rounded and has only `warning` and `danger` colors.
+Suppose you want to create your custom button that is always rounded and has only `success` and `warning` colors.
 You may also want to set your custom colors.
 To do so, your `src/main.scss` could be something like this:

 ```scss
 @use "bulma/sass" with (